 They served a delicious lunch.
 A tasty salad filled with vegetables: Carrots, celery, lettuce, cucumbers, spinach, brown rice, tofu.
 This same salad will be served every day at 11am.
 We are asked to take only what we need, and the rest of our belongings and valuables will be locked up for the duration of our stay.

 After lunch, we have until 2:30 pm to choose and settle into a tent.
-I am happy with mine, I choose one that suits me in the back of the room, I already feel in my little cocoon, it’s perfect.
+Mine suits me, at the back of the room, I already feel in my little cocoon, it’s perfect.

 I fall asleep.